Team-Eowyn/steamy-reviews/README.md

 # Reviews
-This is the Reviews component for the Front End Capstone done at Hack Reactor.
-Our team replicated the Steam website, and this is a simplified version of the reviews module for a sample game.
+This is the Reviews component for the System Design Capstone done at Hack Reactor.

 This app:
 * renders and append review data to the page
 * incorporates UI with each review like linking to the full review or showing profile data

-*Future Updates*
-* Profile achievements
-* right column bar with recent reviews
-* filter function for reviews
-* user input for own review

 ## Getting Started